Kerala Governor unveils Colachel Victory Warrior statue inside military station in Thiruvananthapuram | Law-Order

 The Dutch used to enjoy quite a good hold over the economic and political resources in the southernmost part of the country that is now, Kerala.

-The battle was necessitated after the erstwhile Travancore ruler, Marthanda Varma went on an expansion spree threatening the pepper and cinnamon trade routes of the Dutch East India Company.
+The battle was necessitated after the erstwhile Travancore ruler, Marthanda Varma went on an expansion spree threatening the pepper and cinnamon trade routes of the Dutch East India Company, it said.

 Governor Khan today complimented the Pangode Military Station for erecting a magnificent statue at Colachel war memorial representing all the unsung heroes of the landmark battle and remembering every person who fought for their motherland.